Moreholidays January World Introvert Day

 Charlie Papazianof examiner.com also claims to have started this day in 1975.
 He says he selected this date because it is his birth date.

-We have inquired to the American Pie Council to see if this is truly a “National” day, which requires an act of congress.
-Stay tuned for their response.
+We have inquired to the American Pie Council to see if this is truly a “National” day, which requires an act of Congress.
+Unfortunately, we did not hear back from them.

 Related Holidays